 Perform the regular background pre-test before the bedding section with the brake assembly mounted.
 The disc/drum shall not rotate and the pads/shoes shall be fully retracted.
 Do not apply braking during the background concentration check procedure (zero brake pressure);

-Perform the pre-test verification with the TPN10 and SPN10 measurement systems operating at the dilution ratio(s) selected for the brake emissions test of the brake under testing;
+Perform the pre-test verification with the TPN10 and SPN10 measurement systems operating at the dilution ratio(s) selected for the brake emissions test;

 Commence the background pre-test check at least five minutes after the cooling airflow is stabilised to the average values per paragraph 7.2.3 (for the nominal value at each level) for cooling airflow stability, and to the average values per paragraph 7.2.1 for cooling air temperature and relative humidity;